 The Terminology Section in the Federal Chancellery’s Central Language Services provides relevant and up-to-date terminology in the four national languages and in English for the whole of the Federal Administration.

-The IT Service Centre provides IT and telecommunications support in the Federal Chancellery.
+The Digital Services Section provides IT and telecommunications support in the Federal Chancellery.

-The Personnel and Resources Section forms part of the resources hub in Internal Services and provides vital support to all sections in the Federal Chancellery.
+The HR, Finance, Controlling Section forms part of the resources hub in Internal Services and provides vital support to all sections in the Federal Chancellery.

 Personnel Security Screening unit

 Persons applying for senior management positions in the Federal Administration are required to undergo security screening.
 The Personnel Security Screening unit at the Federal Chancellery is exclusively responsible for conducting these checks, which include interviewing candidates (highest security level) – primarily those selected by the Federal Council.